Last Updated on April 1, 2022 by Editorial Team

 Language is the primal mode of expressing ideas.
 A person is said to be eloquent if he is able to make good and correct choices of words while writing or speaking.
 This eloquence emerges from the extensively built vocabulary.
 The lexical expertise tells a good communicator or an orator apart from the average peers.
 That is why schools in the formative years of students emphasize building vocabulary.

 But, what can drive a young learner to put the best effort into building vocabulary?
 Researchers have different viewpoints on this question.
-The common premise is to choose the teaching style that complements the learning style to ensure effectiveness of instructions.
+The common premise is to choose the teaching style that complements the learning style[1] to ensure the effectiveness of instructions.

 Learning styles and ways to teach vocabulary